OpenLHS/Distrib_analysis/Vertically_distributed_analysis/logistic_regression/README.md

 1. Logistic_regression_modelling
 This folder contains generic code and examples of a vertically distributed logistic regression model.

-2. Data_preparation
+2. Privacy_check
-This folder contains instructions on how to prepare your data before running the code of a vertically distributed model.
+The privacy_check folder contains `R` code files allowing one covariate-node to verify privacy-preserving properties while disclosing results such as estimates, standard errors and p-values.

 ## Data requirements